-- 1. Students may appeal to the Undergraduate Appeals Committee such decisions as have been made by a Standing Committee of Faculty Council or other academic entity of the Faculty. - 2.
-Structure: - (a) The Undergraduate Appeals Committee has been established as the formal structure within the Faculty for the hearing of appeals.
+- (a) The Undergraduate Appeals Committee has been established as the formal structure within the Faculty for the hearing of appeals.
 Within the Faculty, the final decision on an appeal rests with this Committee which reports to Faculty Council for information. - (b) A subsequent right of appeal is to the Academic Appeals Committee of the Governing Council.
 Such appeals must be filed within ninety days of the communication in writing of the decision of the Faculty appeal. - (c) The Committee is composed of 5 members; 4 voting members who are either faculty members or students, and a non-voting Chair.
 The Committee must include at least 2 students and at least 3 members must be members of Faculty Council. - (d) For an appeal to be successful it must receive at least a majority of the votes of the voting Committee members.
+(Tie votes indicate the failure of the appeal.)

+3. Procedures:

-(Tie votes indicate the failure of the appeal.) - Procedures: - (a) If an appeal is contemplated, the student should consult the Faculty Registrar about the preparation and submission of the appeal. - (b) An appeal to the Undergraduate Appeals Committee must be filed with the secretary of the Committee (secretary to the Dean) within 14 days of the communication of the decision that is being appealed.
+- (a) If an appeal is contemplated, the student should consult the Faculty Registrar about the preparation and submission of the appeal. - (b) An appeal to the Undergraduate Appeals Committee must be filed with the secretary of the Committee (secretary to the Dean) within 14 days of the communication of the decision that is being appealed.
 The appeal shall: i) be in writing; ii) state the nature and grounds for the appeal, iii) be accompanied by any documents that will be used in support of the appeal and iv) indicate if the Appellant will be represented by counsel.
 Any further documents to be filed at the hearing must, at the latest, be furnished to the Committee two weeks before the hearing. - (c) Except in unusual circumstances, the appeal must be preceded by a submission of a petition to the appropriate Standing Committee of the Faculty (see 1 above).
 In the absence of a petition, permission to submit an appeal may be granted nonetheless by the Appeals Committee at the hearing of the appeal.
 In such a case, the reason(s) for the failure to submit a petition must be stated in the appeal and must be considered justified by the Committee in order for the appeal to proceed.